peebeejay/handcuffs-dash/notes.md

 - make it so that stage 1 navigation button (back) is disabled
 - fix beneficiary radio buttons
 - fix styling on the form navigation buttons
+- fix styling for form inputs (especially the focus / active state)
+- add calendar component for 'Locked until'
+- Fix protected amount input & integrate into state
+- begin adding theme support

+- framework for interacting with ethereum itself:
+  -- design it (take 10-15 minutes to do so)
+  -- need folder for ABIs
+  -- maybe write a small typescript client ~ handcuffs-client -- look at other clients ~ notional, reflexer (geb), ren, compound, set protocol

 - create connected wallet mechanism
   - create Web3ReactProvider instantiation -> pass in a ethers.js provider